openhie/openinfoman/README.md

 See the wiki https://github.com/openhie/openinfoman/wiki

 ## OpenInfoMan in Production

+* Note that the Ansile or bash scripts are not designed for process maintenance.
+Use Monit or another tool to ensure that BaseX is running as expected.

 * OpenInfoMan does not include authentication or authorization.
 It is meant to be run inside a private cloud/cluster and behind a proxy.
 Follow instructions on this [wiki manual](https://wiki.ihris.org/wiki/OIM_authentication_with_OHIM) to add authentication using OpenHIM, or this youtube video https://www.youtube.com/watch?v=bXLpNlMSZdM&feature=youtu.be or roll your own solution using another proxy with authentication.